 Between 2017 and 2021, CIPC incubated one of the most expansive immigration messaging research projects in the country.
 The Immigration Strategic Messaging Project (ISMP) was a collaborative, multi-state research effort to broaden and deepen understanding of American attitudes toward immigrants, and develop evidence-based messaging strategies that change the conversation.
 With strategic direction from an Executive Committee of national, statewide, and local movement leaders, the team pioneered proven strategies to break through polarization on perennial narrative challenges.

 Collectively, the groups involved with the ISMP engaged over 50,000 people across 11 states, led the first deep canvass on immigration issues, conducted extensive testing of video and TV ads, and experimented with novel research and organizing tools such as addressable TV and two-way text messaging.
 For more on the team’s groundbreaking deep canvass efforts and the development of this organizing method, check out “How to Talk Someone Out of Bigotry” on Vox.com.

-In 2021, the ISMP evolved to include an ambitious new undertaking: making meaning of evidence-based messaging research across a range of immigration issues.
-With a Working Group of communications leaders, an expansive advisory group, and a talented team of researchers and visual communicators, the ISMP team at CIPC has been developing messaging and communications resources for advocates, organizers, and communicators working to transform immigration narratives.
-For more on these evidence-based tools, please contact us.
+In 2021, the ISMP evolved to include an ambitious new scope: making meaning of evidence-based messaging research from across a range of immigration issues.
+With a Working Group of communications leaders, an expansive advisory group, and a talented team of researchers and visual communicators, the ISMP team at CIPC began developing a range of messaging and communications resources for advocates, organizers, and communicators working to transform immigration narratives.